Phase Transitions in Bandits with Switching Constraints: Results on Distribution-Dependent Regret Bounds

-Note that when $m(S)\le{\log_2(T/k)}$, the upper and lower bounds match in the minimax sense (up to logarithmic factors), thus the SS-SE-2 policy can be viewed as near-optimal.
-When $m(S)>\log_2(T/k)$, the upper bound is $O(\log T/\Delta)$, and we can directly use the seminal instance-dependent lower bound of \cite{lai1985asymptotically} to show the asymptotic optimality of the SS-SE-2 policy.
+Note that the upper bound in \pref{thm:new-dd} and the lower bound in \pref{thm:lb-unit-dd} match in the minimax sense (up to logarithmic factors), which implies that the \textsf{AdaLS2} algorithm can be considered as near-optimal.
+We thus characterize the distribution-dependent complexity of the \UB problem.
+We also note that when $S=\Omega(K\log T)$, both \textsf{LS-SE2} and \textsf{AdaLS2} algorithms recover the well-known $\cO\prn*{\frac{K\log T}{\Delta}}$ distribution-dependent regret bound of the classical \MAB (up to a $\log K$ factor), which is shown to be rate-optimal (\citealt{lai1985asymptotically}).